osxmidi/LinVst/Make-Guide/README.md

 If using the VST2 SDK then the plugininterfaces folder needs to be placed inside the LinVst main source folder.

-Makefiles in the dragwin folder are for drag and drop from the plugin to the daw.
+Makefiles in the dragwin folder are for (possible) drag and drop from the plugin to the daw.

 Makefiles in the spacebar folder are for (possible) spacebar play/stop operation.